Before you buy a balloon stuffing machine, read our tips on the two most popular machines: the Classy Wrap and the Keepsake Stuffer.

 Looking for a truly creative way to give a gift?
 Do gift baskets seem like a good idea, but you feel like they are missing a certain something?
 Next time you are giving a gift, consider a stuffed balloon.

 You can fill a balloon with all of the wonderful gifts you would like to present to someone.
 It may sound impossible, but it is the latest fad in gift giving.
 For those whose hearts are still set on the gift basket, you can include it all inside of the balloon!

 Once you become an expert at operating a stuffing machine, you can create gifts for friends and family.
 Some even go on to use the machine to create a line of gifts they sell.
 People love the ease of buying gifts pre-stuffed into balloons.

-The Classy Wrap stuffing machine works well for those who are experienced working with balloons and those who are new to the balloon industry.
-The machine features a 17x21" chamber that creates a larger space for stuffing the balloon.
+The machine features a 17 x 21" chamber that creates a larger space for stuffing the balloon.
 This extra space allows you to insert a wider variety of gifts.
 The motor is of industrial strength and comes in either a 110 or 220 volt power source.

 The machine features a one year limited warranty and a two year warranty on the motor.
 There is a user guide and video included with your order so you will understand how to operate the machine and get great ideas for usage.

 After ordering your machine, you can check back into the Classy Wrap website for additional stuffing ideas.
 Machines and stuffing packages range in price from $800 to $900, depending on which stuffing package you choose.